 Our live location

 Commercial vessels and vessels longer than 15 meters are required to broadcast their position via AIS.
 Many smaller boats, such as sailing vessels and pleasure craft, also use AIS—and so do we.
-Similar to flight tracking, boating enthusiasts pick up these signals, and commercial websites make them available online.
+Similar to flight tracking, boating enthusiasts pick up these signals, and websites make them available online.
 You can track our location (as long as we are within shore distance) through websites such as Vesselfinder or Marinetraffic.

 Want to learn more about us?